-- 15. (1) An approved auditor shall carry out sufficient investigation to enable him- - (a) to form an opinion on the financial statements and the solvency statement of a licensed insurer, insurance broker or insurance agent, as the case may be; - (b) to prepare an audit report in compliance with regulations; and - (c) to certify such other matters as may be required to be certified in accordance with section 14(1)(c). - (2) Upon completion of his audit of the financial statements of a licensed insurer, insurance broker or insurance agent, the approved auditor shall provide- - (a) an audit report to the insurer, broker or agent complying with regulations; and - (b) where he considers it appropriate, or where regulations so require, an auditor's management letter.
+- 15. (1) An approved auditor shall carry out sufficient investigation to enable him- - (a) to form an opinion on the financial statements and the solvency statement of a licensed insurer, insurance broker or insurance agent, as the case may be; - (b) to prepare an audit report in compliance with regulations; and - (c) to certify such other matters as may be required to be certified in accordance with section 14(1)(c).

-- (3) For the purposes of this section, the auditor's management letter is the letter normally addressed by the auditor to its client on the conclusion of an audit, commenting on accounting and administrative practices and making recommendations in relation thereto. - (4) The approved auditor shall specify in his management letter- - (a) any breaches by the insurer of this Ordinance or regulations; - (b) any failure of the insurer to conduct its business in accordance with its business plan; - (c) any material breaches of its internal controls; and - (d) such other matters as may be required by regulations.
+- (2) Upon completion of his audit of the financial statements of a licensed insurer, insurance broker or insurance agent, the approved auditor shall provide- - (a) an audit report to the insurer, broker or agent complying with regulations; and - (b) where he considers it appropriate, or where regulations so require, an auditor's management letter. - (3) The approved auditor shall specify in his management letter- - (a) any breaches by the insurer of this Ordinance or regulations; - (b) any failure of the insurer to conduct its business in accordance with its business plan; - (c) any material breaches of its internal controls; and - (d) such other matters as may be required by regulations.